sourcegraph/sourcegraph-public-snapshot/doc/admin/external_service/bitbucket_server.md

 The [Sourcegraph Bitbucket Server plugin](../../integration/bitbucket_server.md#sourcegraph-bitbucket-server-plugin) enables the Bitbucket Server instance to send webhooks to Sourcegraph.

-Using webhooks is highly recommend when using [Campaigns](../user/campaigns.md), since they speed up the syncing of pull request data between Bitbucket Server and Sourcegraph and make it more efficient.
+Using webhooks is highly recommended when using [Campaigns](../user/campaigns.md), since they speed up the syncing of pull request data between Bitbucket Server and Sourcegraph and make it more efficient.

 To setup webhooks: